seleniumbase/SeleniumBase/integrations/azure/jenkins/ReadMe.md

 * **(You'll be using your own repository eventually.)**

 ### Step 1.
-Get Jenkins from the Azure Marketplace
+Find Jenkins in the Azure Marketplace

-#### Go to [https://azuremarketplace.microsoft.com/en-au/marketplace/apps/azure-oss.jenkins](https://azuremarketplace.microsoft.com/en-au/marketplace/apps/azure-oss.jenkins) to get Jenkins.
+#### Search for ["Jenkins" in the Azure Marketplace](https://portal.azure.com/#blade/Microsoft_Azure_Marketplace/GalleryFeaturedMenuItemBlade/selectedMenuItemId/home/searchQuery/jenkins/resetMenuId/) and select the ``Jenkins (Publisher: Microsoft)`` result to get to the Jenkins Start page.

 ![](https://cdn2.hubspot.net/hubfs/100006/images/jenkins_on_azure_01.png "Jenkins on Azure")